 Today I found a new source for fresh material—Facebook.
-And one today with a Hollywood—Iowa connection.
-Author David Morrell (First Blood) posted some thoughts today about why movie stars often have big heads—and he wasn’t talking about egos.
+And I found one today with a Hollywood—Iowa connection.
+Author David Morrell (First Blood) posted some thoughts about why movie stars often have big heads—and he wasn’t talking about egos.

 “Yesterday I posted about having watched Burt Lancaster give an acting seminar to the University of Iowa’s drama department when I was a professor in the English department.
 People ask, ‘What did he look like?’
 The same as he did in his movies, especially his broad smile.
 Most major movie stars have one distinguishing characteristic.
 Their heads are large in a way that is out of proportion with their bodies.
 McQueen, Newman, Stallone, etc. Director Norman Jewison called move stars’ heads ‘Roman.’
 The camera likes the perspective that a large head gives to an actor.
 In person, it looks a little unnatural, but onscreen, the large head allows them to dominate.”